 The cast alloy wheels above represent the first offerings into the car world from back in the 60's and 70's.
 They are easier to manufacture and cheaper to sell.
 They also will not shine up to the same level of shine as the billet aluminum wheels pictured below.

-Many inexperienced people would actually look at the billet alloy wheels above after I did the alloy wheel cleaning and polishing and think they were actually chromed wheels.
+Many inexperienced people would actually look at the billet alloy wheels above after I did the cleaning alloy wheel first, then polishing and think they were actually chromed wheels.
 But these type of billet aluminum wheels are far more expensive than any of the cast aluminum wheels that you would normally buy.

 And just when you thought we had covered all the generalizations of cleaning alloy wheels with the introduction of terms like alloy, metal, and steel.
 Let's discuss the word "cleaning" in the context of cleaning your alloy wheels.
 And to keep things a little more simple within a subject that has already become overly complex, I am going to highlight the important factors: